jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

     1 passing (8ms)

-That possible assertion error is a real thing because I thought my test was passing when it wasn't because mocha wasn't getting the information it needed.
+That possible assertion error is a real thing because I thought my test was passing when it wasn't because Mocha wasn't getting the information it needed.
 Next I tried to catch the error and throw it.
 So I edited the test like so...

         describe("#getAccountInfoFromToken()", function () {